oceanprotocol/ocean.py/READMEs/install.md

 Issue: Dependencies and Python 3.11

-- ocean.py has two dependencies that don't support Python 3.11 yet.
-Here's the workaround for each.
-- (1) Vyper which doesn't support Python 3.11.
-The workaround: before installing ocean-lib, run `pip install vyper==0.3.7 --ignore-requires-python` and `sudo apt-get install python3.11-dev`
-- (2) The `parsimonious` package depends on `getargsspec`, which doesn't support Python 3.11.
+- ocean.py depends on the `parsimonious` package.
+In turn, `parsimonious` depends on `getargsspec`, which doesn't support Python 3.11.
 The workaround: open the package's expressions.py file (e.g. in ./venv/lib/python3.11/site-packages/parsimonious/expressions.py), and change the line `import getfullargspec as getargsspec` instead of the regular import.

 ## Next step